ManthanUgemuge/Web-Projects/README.md

 # Web Projects
-My All Web Developement Projects.
+My All Web Development Projects.
 Keeping all in one Repo for easy accessibility.

 ## Tech Stacks Used